bbbradsmith/hatariB/DEVELOP.md

 * make -f makefile.zlib
 * make -f makefile.sdl

+All of these makefiles also have a `clean` target which will delete their build directories, and `make full` will clean all and rebuild all.

 ## Changes to Hatari

 Changes to the C source code are all contained in `__LIBRETRO__` defines.
 This is important for merging future versions.
 None of the original code has been modified or deleted, only disabled within `#ifdef` blocks.